 Business security may seem self-explanatory, but there’s another level of it if you want to pursue if you’re going to withstand the worst circumstances.
 One of the best ways to safeguard your store is to make sure every employee is on the same page for security procedures.
-A few examples to consider are: How will we react when someone has stolen an item from the store?
+A few examples are: How will we react when someone has stolen an item from the store?
 Where will employees and customers go if there is an active threat in the office?
-Today, I wanted to run through our greatest tips for training staff about security in the workplace.
+Today, I wanted to review our greatest tips for training staff about security in the workplace.

 1. Don’t make big, elaborate security meetings

-Remembering how valuable your employees’ time is will take you very far.
-When you plan a two hour meeting on a Wednesday night, many people will have to find babysitters or walk to the office because they share a car with their spouse.
+Remembering how valuable your employees’ time is will take you far.
+When you plan a meeting on a Wednesday night, many people will have to find babysitters or walk to the office because they share a car with their spouse.
 The most convenient way to inform your employees politely and meet them where they are at, is present the new procedures during their regular work hours.

 Yes, it may take some extra scheduling on the management side, but your employees will be thankful you thought of them.
 I would try to make the meeting as short as possible, but also hand out other protocols you will not being going over.
 To ensure they glance at them in their free time, holding a contest to see who can best remember them will really inspire workers to review procedures, especially if the prize is good!